GolfingSuccess/6502-emu/README.md

 **[0200h, 8000h]**|The given ROM, padded after the end with **00h** **[fffah, ffffh]**|`00 70 00 02 00 60`

+Attempting to write to the above addresses will fail silently.

 If the given ROM doesn't fit, the device cannot be initialized.

 The reader is `Device.read` and the writer is `Device.write`.